farshidtz/linuxptp-snap/README.md

 ```

 where:
-- `-z` sets the server address for UDS
+- `-z` is set to change the default PTP Server Unix Domain Socket

 ### hwstamp-ctl